PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 4515.
 Advanced Logic.
 4 Hours.

 Studies the major results in the metatheory of first-order logic.
 Examines consistency, completeness, and decidability.
 Discusses the general notion of an effectively computable process, Church’s thesis, and the existence of unsolvable problems.
-Prereq.
-PHIL 1115.

 PHIL 4520.
 Philosophy of Logic.
 4 Hours.

 Examines philosophical problems and theories about the nature of logic.
+Requires prior completion of PHIL 1115 and two additional philosophy courses.

 PHIL 4525.
 Philosophy of Social Science.
 4 Hours.